East Pakistan Air Operations (1971): The undeclared war: November 1971

-After August 1971, Mukti Bahini began to launch conventional attacks along the border areas, while groups of guerrillas and naval commandos stepped up their activities.
-By November end, Pakistan forces had lost control of 5000 km2 of territories to Mukti Bahini.
-PAF flew 100 sorties in support of the ground forces between October and 3 December, including bombing of Belonia on 7 and 10 November before Mukti Bahini occupied the area, flew several ground attack sorties near Garibpur on 19, 21 November and 22, leading to the over the Salient of Boyra in West Bengal on 22 November, and on Indian troops near Akhuara on 2 December 1971.
+After August 1971, the Mukti Bahini began to launch conventional attacks along the border areas, while groups of guerrillas and naval commandos stepped up their activities.
+By the end of November, Pakistani Forces had lost control of 5000 km2 of territories to the Mukti Bahini.
+PAF flew 100 sorties in support of the ground forces between October and 3 December.
+These included the bombing of Belonia on 7 and 10 November, before the Mukti Bahini captured the area; several ground attack sorties near Garibpur between 19 and 22 November, leading to the aerial Battle of Boyra on 22 November; and attacks on Indian troops near Akhuara on 2 December 1971.
 Pakistan had lost 2 planes on 22 November over Boyra, and as no replacement aircraft had been sent from West Pakistan, were down to 14 operational jets by December 1971.

-The War Begins: first air strike in Bangladesh
+War begins: first air strike in Bangladesh

-Pakistan Air force launched Operation Chengis Khan against several Indian Air Force bases in the west in the evening of 3 December 1971.
+Pakistan Air Force launched Operation Chengis Khan against several Indian Air Force bases in the west in the evening of 3 December 1971.
 Following this the preemptive strike by the PAF on its airfields in the western sector, the IAF went into action at midnight on 3 December 1971 with the goal of knocking the PAF Sabres out of action.
 The Western air campaign was, at least in the initial days, limited to striking PAF forward bases and providing ground support, and was not aimed at achieving air supremacy.

 Kilo Flight Otter and the helicopter took off from their respective bases after 9:30 PM and hit the oil depots at Naryanganj and Chittagong, which the Mukti Bahini guerrillas had been unable to sabotage due to tight security.
 After the Kilo flight strike, IAF commenced combat operations in East Pakistan.
 IAF station Commanders had met at Shillong on 3 December to finalize operational plans while IAF squadrons moved to forward bases, now sprang into action.